-Examination scripts shall at all times remain the property of the university and shall not be removed from the examination venue or fall into the hands of unauthorised persons.
+Examination scripts shall always remain the property of CUT and shall not be removed from the examination venue or fall into the hands of unauthorised persons.

-Blank examination scripts and other stationery that may be necessary at any examination session shall be delivered to the examination by Assessment Management.
+Blank examination scripts and other stationery that may be necessary for any examination session shall be delivered to the examination by Assessment Management.